luojun6/ccc/c_101/udemy/c_udemy.md

   - A very reliable and readable program

 - C is used on everything from minicomputers, Unix/Linux systems to PC's and mainframes
-- C is the preferred lanaguage for producing word processing programs, spreadsheets and compliers
+- C is the preferred lanaguage for producing word processing programs, spreadsheets and compilers

 - C has become popular for programming embedded systems